Master of Public Health

 With approval, students may transfer up to 17 credit hours with a B or better from other institutions or other non-degree or graduate programs within UNM.
 However, those hours cannot be applied to meet the requirements of another degree program.

 MPH Admission Requirements

 The program will consider applicants who meet the following criteria:

 - BS, BA or equivalent from an accredited U.S. institution, or a recognized foreign institution.

-- Undergraduate GPA of at least 3.0, or 9 credit hours with a GPA of 3.0 or better in public health-related graduate courses.
+- Undergraduate GPA of at least 3.0 is required in upper level under graduate upper level courses (300-400), or 9 credit hours with a GPA of 3.0 or better in public health-related graduate courses.

 - Undergraduate basic statistics or graduate level basic biostatistics course with a 3.0 or higher.
 MD and PhD students who have received their accredited degrees from U.S. institutions are exempt from this requirement.

 All students must have 1 of the following:

 - GRE scores taken within the last 5 years with preferred verbal, quantitative and analytical writing scores around the 50th percentile, or